gplaps/ICR2FFB/README.md

 ### Betas
 **0.9.0 (2025-08-18)**
-- Added longitudinal tire fores (we think) to the constant force calculation.
+- Added longitudinal tire forces (we think) to the constant force calculation.
 Now braking or accelerating values can have an effect on the force feedback.
 Although you cannot lock a tire in ICR2, you can still feel better now if you have a potential weight shift under braking!
 - Added "Braking Scale:" option to the config.
-This can be used to tune the logitudinal forces proportional to the existing latitude forces on the wheel
+This can be used to tune the longitudinal forces proportional to the existing latitude forces on the wheel
 - Added Raw Longitudinal forces to output telemetry
 - Redid app timing with a timed game loop rather than sleep timer to avoid windows timing issues (thank Hatcher)